ctdarwell/wolPredictor/README.md

 `python wolPredictor_xmeansDelim.py -d data_directory -o out_directory -m 5 -M 100 -i 5`

 You can also run the program from a Python IDE and alter the above parameters in the code.

+Also use *taxdegMatcher.py* and *tabber.py* for analysis and evaluation of results.

 Explanation of *wolPredictor* functions common to *wolPredictor_xmeansDelim.py* and *wolPredictor_MANUAL.py*